 The Repayment Clause

 The repayment clause is the next significant clause of a home loan agreement that has to be taken care of.
 The repayment refers to the part payment and prepayment of the loan.
 Some of the banks offer a prepayment or part payment without any charges whereas some lenders demand a hefty amount in the name of part payment or pre-closure penalty.
 In a home loan agreement, all those clauses are mentioned clearly.
 Before you sign the repayment clause be assured of the rules and regulations of the lender on the loan repayment.
+Before opting a loan check your Home Loan EMI.
 The early payment of a loan can save a considerable amount of the borrower.
 So, if you plan for prepayment and your lender denies, it would be shocking news for you.

 Reset and Force Majeure Clauses